-This study uses age and gender, both relation-oriented dimensions, as measures of BoD diversity (Harjoto et al., 2018), as these two dimensions have a bearing on risk-taking and ethical behaviour.
-Older directors can be expected to bring a diverse range of ideas owing to their experience and they also provide greater stability to the BoD (Anderson et al., 2011) whereas female directors enable better monitoring.
-From an institutional theory perspective, BoD diversity has been argued to be a function of institutional systems, especially cultural and legal institutions (Grosvold & Brammer, 2011; Saeed et al., 2016; Mensi-Klarbach et al., 2012; Carrasco et al., 2015) whereas from the agency theory perspective, BoD diversity is argued to result in enhanced monitoring (Mateos de Cabo et al., 2012; Terjesen et al., 2009; Carter et al., 2010).
+Thus, older directors can be expected to bring a diverse range of ideas owing to their experience and they also provide greater stability to the BoD (Anderson et al. 2011) whereas female directors enable better monitoring.
+From an institutional theory perspective, BoD diversity has been argued to be a function of institutional systems, especially cultural and legal institutions (Grosvold and Brammer 2011; Saeed et al. 2016; Mensi-Klarbach et al. 2021; Carrasco et al. 2015) whereas from the agency theory perspective, BoD diversity is argued to result in enhanced monitoring (Mateos de Cabo et al. 2012; Terjesen et al. 2009; Carter et al. 2010).
 Thus, the next hypothesis is that: